-Join Aileen Ellis for an in-depth discussion in this video Why would someone use earned value?, part of Calculating Earned Value.
+Join Aileen Ellis for an in-depth discussion in this video Why would someone use earned value?, part of Project Management: Calculating Earned Value.

 Earned Value Management is…a project management methodology.…It integrates scope, time and cost…to accurately measure current project performance…and realistically predict future performance.…Without Earned Value Management it is…almost impossible to truly understand…the status of a project.…Let's take a typical example.…The blue line represents the budget…for the project based on how much work…should be complete over time.…